Frequently Asked Questions

 A: Yes.
 Researchers now have two options for accessing data: 1) physical delivery of encrypted data files on external media or 2) virtual access via the Virtual Research Data Center (VRDC).
-In many instances, the cost of accessing data within the VRDC will be much more affordable than receiving data on portable media.
+In many instances, the cost of accessing data within the VRDC is much more affordable than receiving data on portable media.
 Researchers cannot request shipment of data files they are accessing in the VRDC.

 Q: Why is the CMS Virtual Research Data Center (VRDC) a more secure mechanism to share data with researchers?
 (FAQ010)

 A: Under the VRDC model, beneficiary identifiable information never leaves the CMS environment.
 Researchers are assigned a dedicated workspace within the VRDC that contain the data they need for their project(s).
 They are allowed to upload external files to the workspace and then conduct analyses using the CMS data as well as any data they upload.
 However, researchers are only allowed to download non-identifiable analytic output to their independent workstations.
-They will be required to request an output review for any analytic files they wish to download and CMS will conduct a review of the output to check for protected health information, personally identifiable information, or small cells which could be used to deduce the identity of an individual.
+They are required to request an output review for any analytic files they wish to download and CMS conducts a review of the output to check for protected health information, personally identifiable information, or small cells which could be used to deduce the identity of an individual.

 Q: What data can be accessed within the CMS VRDC?
 (FAQ011)

 A: Descriptions of the available data files can be found on the Research Data Assistance Center (ResDAC) website at https://www.resdac.org/research-identifiable-files-rif-requests.
 Data dictionaries can be found at www.ccwdata.org/web/guest/data-dictionaries.
 Additionally, users can upload their own data into the VRDC to analyze with the CMS data.
-Researchers can request access to quarterly FFS claims data and the most current version of the Master Beneficiary Summary File.
+Researchers can request access to quarterly fee-for-service (FFS) claims data and the Master Beneficiary Summary File.